I visited The Devonshire Arms at Beeley in June; my room, called Water Cum Jolly Dale, cost £199 with breakfast included.

 Rooms and suites

 From the olde worlde stone exterior of the inn, stepping inside the rooms is to truly go ahead in time.
-They are modern with quirky, some might say eccentric decor, from silver bunny rabbit lamps, gleeful lampshades, unusual patterned mirrors, to inlaid pearl dressing tables, floral wallpapers, metalwork chickens in the fireplace, old fashioned colourful phones.
+They are modern with quirky, perhaps even eccentric décor, with furnishings including silver bunny rabbit lamps, gleeful lampshades, unusual patterned mirrors, inlaid pearl dressing tables, floral wallpapers, metalwork chickens in the fireplace and old-fashioned colourful phones.